Andrew-Mc-Cormack/silverstripe-blog/docs/en/userguide/custom-publish-dates.md

 # Custom publish dates

-Sometimes to want to write a post now, and have it published automatically, some time in the future.
+Sometimes we may want to write a post now, but have it published some time in the future.
+The blog module will do this automatically for you.

 ![](_images/post-publish-date.png)